notmossyiguana/tyler-webring/README.md

 tylerwebring [at] duck [dot] com

-with the subject "Application" this should include:
+with the subject "Application" this email should include:

-your site name
+- your site name

-your slug/name (or alias)
+- your slug/name (or alias)

-a small blurb describing your website (1-2 sentances)
+- a small blurb describing your website (1-2 sentances)

-your website's button (optional)
+- your website's button (optional)